jlakkis/CarDEC_Codes/README.md

 ## Download the data from Box

-Download the [data from Box](https://upenn.box.com/s/p9jkwsrj5nbxoyjjni0n5prghu5nbtdt), and place them into the currently empty data folder.
+Download the [data from Box](https://upenn.box.com/s/p9jkwsrj5nbxoyjjni0n5prghu5nbtdt), and place them into the [currently empty data folder](https://github.com/jlakkis/CarDEC_Codes/tree/main/Data).

 ## Install all necessary packages

-The user will need to install multiple packages: anaconda, 2 conda environments containing many dependencies, and a version of R > 4.0
+The user will need to install multiple packages: anaconda, two conda environments containing many dependencies, and a version of R >= 4.0

 ### Install Anaconda